 We really value our partnership with Vericant… [Vericant Interviews] provide a more detailed and well-rounded view of all of our applicants.
 At Northeastern we receive just over 64,000 applications per admission cycle.
 We just don’t have the bandwidth and the ability to interview every single student and it would be unfair to only interview a select number.
 So really, for us at Northeastern, the interview for international students is very much part of the application evaluation process.

 Want to know more about what schools look for in the interview?

-We spoke with Admissions Officers at Boston University and Dickinson College about why they love interviews, their tips on how to prepare, and what they look for in the interview.
+We spoke with Admissions Officers about why they love interviews, their tips on how to prepare, and what they look for in the interview.

 I think every student should interview one way or another- whether via video or in person or over Skype.
 The cost can be a barrier for some but conveying your interest is important- we admit a higher ratio of those students who are willing to interview.